-Five (5) New Jersey State Police Troopers will be assigned to the Compliance Review Unit where they will be tasked with completing assigned comprehensive and focused CSA investigations as directed by the FMCSA.
-The will also assist the FMCSA in conducting corrective actions as needed.
+Eleven (11) New Jersey State Police Troopers are assigned to the Compliance Review Unit where they are tasked with completing assigned comprehensive and focused CSA investigations as directed by the FMCSA.
+They will also assist the FMCSA in conducting corrective actions as needed.